-April is sexual assault awareness month (SAAM).
-This year’s theme, Engaging New Voices, encourages parents to start conversations within their families.
+April is Sexual Assault Awareness Month (SAAM).
 It is never too early to start talking with our children about their choices, bodies, and boundaries.
 The gift of motherhood is powerful.
 We can shape little hearts to care for themselves and others, and one day become a voice for the voiceless.

 Learn More about Sexual Assault & How to Talk with Little Ones